physicalattraction/photo-mosaic/README.md

 - [ ] Enforce all assumptions
 - [ ] Add proper error handling
 - [ ] Add an argument parser for input and output to screen/file of choice
-- [ ] Create an example with more source photos
 - [ ] Document how to run a profiler on the algorithm